quanterall/HaskellMaterials/basics/03-type-classes.md

--- Note how we are saying `a` is `String` in this instance. instance Hashable String where hash = hashString -- <- Implemented elsewhere, produces `HashData`
+-- Note how we are saying `a` is `String` in this instance. instance Hashable String where
+  -- Here all we need to provide is a `hash` function.
+We can write it here just -- like any other definition, which means we can also say it's equal to one -- we've written elsewhere. hash = hashString -- <- Implemented elsewhere, produces `HashData`

 data FileData = FileData